Gaurav2485/PythonProccessing/README.md

 # PythonProccessing

-Data quality check for Real time flow using Kafka, Spark Streaming, Casandra, Zepplin
+Implementing the data quality check for real time feed and reporting abnormalities in NOSQL Database

+It needs below setup

+* Kafka - for Real time data receiption
+* Spark - Spark Streaming for data processing
+* Cassandra - Storing it
+* Zepplin - Displaying it